 "Evasive . . ."
 Carter tried to picture what he meant.
 "What exactly is involved in that?"

 "I keep the engine throttled up to full, then tell the limo to rotate hard and fast in random directions.
-The spacecraft's S.I.'ll try as best as it can to keep the engine pointed perpendicular to the missile's course while we rotate, to maximize our chance of being missed."
+The spacecraft's S.I.'ll try as best as it can to keep the engine pointed perpendicular to the missile's course while we rotate.
+That'll maximize the chance that it'll miss us."
 The pilot held up his fingers and tried to mime the action of the limo vis-a-vis the incoming projectile.
 "We can't rotate as fast as the missile — heck, we can't even rotate as fast as a full-sized fighter carrier — but at max output our attitude jets should give us five or ten degrees per second that the missile can't predict.
 Then it's just a matter of how fast we can accelerate in that new direction.
 We've spent a good deal of our fuel load coming this far, so at full throttle we should be able to pull about 1.2g.
 Any more than that and we'd stress the limo's superstructure."

 "It doesn't sound very comfortable for us, either," Carter grumbled.